 Hitch receiver

-First and foremost, check the rating of the hitch receiver on your motorhome to make sure that it is suitable for the loads you are planning to tow.
-If the hitch receiver has a lower than necessary rating, do not attempt to flat tow your vehicle.
+First and foremost, check the rating of the hitch receiver on your motorhome to ensure that it is suitable for the loads you plan to tow.
+If the hitch receiver has a lower-than-necessary rating, do not attempt to flat tow your vehicle.

 Another thing to keep in mind with hitch receivers is their height.
-The height of hitch receivers in motorhomes rarely matches that of the vehicle, due to which it is often necessary to use a drop receiver for level towing.
+The height of hitch receivers in motorhomes rarely matches that of the vehicle, so it is often necessary to use a drop receiver for level towing.

-If you need to install a drop receiver on your motorhome, make sure that it also has the required load rating.
+If you need to install a drop receiver on your motorhome, ensure it has the required load rating.

 Tow bar